 Maharashtra exerts a strong influence on Hubli, which I belong to.
 Keeping with this influence, puranpoli, a traditional Maharashtrian dessert is prepared on Holi, the last festival of the Hindu calendar year before gudi padwa (New Year).
 People play with colours on the fifth day after holi.
 It is called Rang-Panchami.
 Subtle and subdued, it is the gentlemen’s version of Holi.

-#6 Holi in Mumbai, Maharashtra
+#6 Holi Celebration In Mumbai, Maharashtra

 Mumbai is a melting pot of many cultures.
 Young children position themselves on rooftops with buckets full of water-balloons to be thrown on unsuspecting passersby.
 Their last form of stress busting revelry before the annual school exams begin.
 The sport of dahi-handi, making a human pyramid to break an earthen pot hanging at a height, is also played on a small scale.
 Friends come visiting with packets of sweets and gifts and film stars host holi-milan in their houses, and people are invited to join in and be part of the merry-making.